Apex-Source/Revolution-PI-Qemu/README.md

 This repository is meant for those who want to run the Revolution PI in a Qemu environment.
 For whatever reason they want to.

 # Prerequisites
-1) Revolution PI Connect 4 or 5
+1) Revolution PI Connect 4 or 5 / Raspberry PI 4 Compute Module
 2) Windows 11 Qemu (winget install qemu-system)
 3) A Shared folder between your host(Windows 11 machine in my case) and the RevPI.